 Notes 1 1.
-Only negative experience is traffic though this port of the neighborhood.
-There are no sideralles or speed bumps - no traffic carbol to speak at.
-It is very dangerous particularly during the School year.
-2 All of these areas any postive exportences/mamailes for me.
-These areas represent family, friends, community - all in an arthur environment, enjoying the angring views, established thees and expansive green space ,
+Only regative experience is traffic though this port of the neighborhood.
+There are no sideralles or speed bumps - no traffic carbol to speak of It is very dangerous particularly during the School year 2 All of these areas any postive experiences/mamaies for me.
+These areas represent family, fronts, commany - all in an arthur environment, enjoying the angring views, established thees and expansive green space